theman-oj10/CareerSync/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the CareerSync.jar file and copy into an empty folder

     1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.
+   2. Alternatively run the jar file from the command line with `java -jar CareerSync.jar` Expected: Same as above.

 1. Saving window preferences